RayPlante/MDCS-XMLSchema-TestCases/restrict/STATUS.md

 ### MDCS : master branch, 8 Dec 2016

-*  Only VacuumPump is offered as an option.
+*  Only `Equipment` and `VacuumPump` is offered as an option.
+Given that [abstract](../abstract) also fails and subclasses of subclasses are not supported, this is not surprising.

-*  The behavior of [subclass](../subclass) and
-   [abstract](../abstract) offer clues as to why only VacuumPump is offered as a choice:
-   * [subclass](../subclass) shows that base classes are not being offered
+*  `genericlab.xml` loads fine; `microlab.xml` does not since needed
-   * [subclass](../subclass) also shows that subclasses of subclasses are not offered
+   subclasses are not available.
-   * while [abstract](../abstract) is ambiguous on its own, this test suggests that abstract is being honored, since it is not being offered.